josephdviviano/omsignal/README.md

 + `MILA_ValidationLabeledData.dat` -  labeled data for validation,
 + `MILA_UnlabeledData.dat` -  unlabeled data.

 Each labeled dataset (`MILA_TrainLabeledData.dat` and `MILA_ValidationLabeledData.dat`) contains 5 windows of 30 second length ECG data (sampled at 125 Hz) for each of the 32 participants.
-For each participant, the corresponding samples in the `MILA_TrainLabeledData.dat` and `MILA_ValidationLabeledData.dat` datasets have **not** been collected the **same** day.
-Similarly, the dataset on which your script will be evaluated contains, for each participant, samples collected on a **different** day too.
+For each participant, the samples in the `MILA_TrainLabeledData.dat` and `MILA_ValidationLabeledData.dat` datasets have were collected on independent days.
+The test data was collected on a 3rd day.

-For the labeled datasets (`MILA_TrainLabeledData.dat` and `MILA_ValidationLabeledData.dat`), the description of the provided data is as follows:
+The labeled data looks like this:

 + `Shape = 160 x 3754` - where `160 = 5 x 32 ` corresponds to the number of windows.
 + `Column 0` to `Column 3749` - Columns corresponding to the ECG data ( `30 seconds x 125 Hz = 3750` ).
 They contain `float` values.